gnomikos/BGPblend/README.md

 ------------

 ## How it works
-- For a given time window it collects all the announced ASes as seen from both [RIPE RIS](https://stat.ripe.net/docs/data_api "RIPES RIS") and [Routeviews](https://www.routeviews.org/routeviews/ "Routeviews") monitors (via [CAIDA](https://www.caida.org/catalog/datasets/routeviews-prefix2as/ "CAIDA")) and for each AS, it fetches the corresponding prefixes.
+- For a given time window it collects all the announced ASes as seen from both [RIPE RIS](https://stat.ripe.net/docs/data_api "RIPES RIS") and [Routeviews](https://www.routeviews.org/routeviews/ "Routeviews") BGP monitors (via [CAIDA](https://www.caida.org/catalog/datasets/routeviews-prefix2as/ "CAIDA")) and for each AS, it fetches the corresponding prefixes.
 - Selecting a consistency threshold (%), we preserve only the AS-to-prefix mappings that consistently appeared for more than the applied threshold (number of days) across the selected period.
 - Then, it merges the RIPE RIS and Routeviews datasets respectively across the time window for which it has already downloaded data according to the initial step, extracting two representative merged files for every database.
 - Finally, it merges the two merged files from the previous step extracting the final database.